Traffic Calming in Your Neighbourhood

 Traffic Calming

-There is an alternative that is gaining popularity, and it is one that operates 24 hours a day, 7 days a week all year long.
+That staff member is part of an alternative that is gaining popularity, and it is one that operates 24 hours a day, 7 days a week all year long.
 Traffic calming is the combination of mainly physical measures that reduce the negative effects of motor vehicle use, alter driver behavior and improve conditions for non-motorized street users.

 In the past, the most common traffic calming measure was to put up stop signs that inconvenienced drivers and forced them onto other routes.
 Today many alternatives exist, such as speed humps (longer than speed bumps), chicanes, chokers, and traffic circles.
 All of these allow the passage of traffic, but at a slower pace than normal street construction.